-The advent of "precision" medicine is characterized by many new improvements in diagnostic, prognostic, and therapeutic methods and regimens.
-As part of this initiative, there has been a focus on minimizing the amount of tissue needed for testing via less invasive and safer procedures.
-One method that has drawn considerable interest in recent years is the "liquid biopsy".
+The advent of "precision" medicine has been characterized by improvements in diagnostic, prognostic, and therapeutic approaches.
+The “liquid biopsy” has recently and rapidly emerged (Figure 1) as a method to minimize the amount of tissue needed for testing, as a less invasive and safer alternative to more traditional procedures.
 While definitions vary on the precise meaning of this term, it can broadly be thought of as collection of a body fluid sample to test for relevant biomarkers to inform patient management.
+A “liquid biopsy” does not replace a tissue-based diagnosis, but rather provides alternate sampling for (typically) molecular testing purposes.
 It is most commonly applied to the collection of peripheral blood for analysis of cell-free circulating tumor deoxyribonucleic acids (DNA).

 Advantages and Disadvantages